ayushnig/dialogflowcx-whatsapp/README.md

-# Dialogflow CX WhatsApp Integration with Twilio
+# Dialogflow CX and WhatsApp Integration with Twilio

 A simple way to connect and integrate Dialogflow CX with Whatsapp with Twilio.